millipedes/NixOS_dot_files/README.md

 ## Some Credits
 Some of the files in this collection have been used from the EndevourOS system.
-They are all of the files that are under the i3 scripts (additionally, I partially based my i3 config and i3blocks config off of their default configuration file).
+They are all of the files that are under the `i3/scripts` (additionally, I partially based my i3 config and i3blocks config off of their default configuration file).